 Media Native

-Media Native is an ad format that can display an image or a custom set of Text & Image banner elements, which you can seamlessly integrate with your app's design.
+Media Native is an ad format that can display an image or a custom set of Text & Image banner elements which you can seamlessly integrate with your app's design.

-Example of Media Native ad:
+Example of a Media Native ad:

 Creating a native banner